 Educating tomorrow's marine researchers

 Only through exposure, hands-on experiences, and education can people truly understand the impact of marine science.
-That’s why Mote is embarking on an ambitious campaign, Oceans for All: Improving Access to Marine Science & Technology, to create the new Mote Science Education Aquarium (Mote SEA).
+That’s why Mote is embarking on an ambitious campaign, Oceans for All: Improving Access to Marine Science & Technology, to create Mote SEA.

 A stronger focus on accessible science education.